alabebop/git-hello-world/readme.md

 ### 5 REMOTE CONTROL

+* To add a remote location to local project

-* Given that you've created an empty project on github to sync with your local work, to connect local project to this remote project location on github server, first let your local git know of the remote location:
+	Given that you've created an empty project on github to sync with your local work, to connect local project to this remote project location on github server, first let your local git know of the remote location:

 	```
 	$ git remote add origin https://...<URL OF YOUR GITHUB PROJECT>